DegenStrategy/DEGEN/readme.md

-# 🦍 DegenStrategy: The $DEGEN-Fueled Parody of MicroStrategy! 🤑
+# 🦍 DegenStrategy: The $DEGEN-Fueled Roast of MicroStrategy! 🤑

 YO, DEGENS!
-Welcome to **DegenStrategy ($DEGEN)**, the wildest decentralized protocol in the blockchain jungle! 🌴💸 Forget MicroStrategy’s Bitcoin obsession — we’re stacking **$DEGEN**, the most *ape-tastic* token in DeFi! 🦍 Get ready to farm, stake, and meme your way to the MOON with the **DegenStrategy** crew! 🌙😈
+Welcome to **DegenStrategy ($DEGEN)**, the most *savage* decentralized protocol in the blockchain jungle! 🌴💸 We’re not stacking dusty Bitcoin like MicroStrategy — we’re HODLing **$DEGEN**, the most *ape-shit* token in DeFi! 🦍 Get ready to farm, stake, and meme your way to the MOON! 🌙😈

-This ain’t no normie yield farm — it’s a **$DEGEN STRATEGY** to make your wallet thicc and your vibes immaculate!
-So crank up the *HODL anthem*, yeet some crypto, and let’s get this banana party started! 🍌🔥
+This ain’t no normie yield farm — it’s the **$DEGEN STRATEGY**, where wallets get thicc and vibes get lit! 🔥 So grab your MetaMask, crank the *HODL tunes*, and let’s yeet some bananas! 🍌🚀

----

 ## 📜 The Holy $DEGEN Contracts (Ape Together Strong) 🙌
-Our contracts are chillin’ like a degen on penicillin, fully verified on the [Pinata Scanner](https://scan.mypinata.cloud/ipfs/bafybeih3olry3is4e4lzm7rus5l3h6zrphcal5a7ayfkhzm5oivjro2cp4/#/).
-Click the links to scope the code — it’s cleaner than a freshly peeled banana! 🍎🦍
+Our contracts are cleaner than a degen’s DMs after a rugpull, verified on the [Pinata Scanner](https://scan.mypinata.cloud/ipfs/bafybeih3olry3is4e4lzm7rus5l3h6zrphcal5a7ayfkhzm5oivjro2cp4/#/).
+Click to scope the code and catch the vibes! 😎

 ### 🤑 Core $DEGEN Contracts
 - **Token ($DEGEN)**: [0x3E79130ab714E97ee73f86a56a2427bb1A519896](https://scan.mypinata.cloud/ipfs/bafybeih3olry3is4e4lzm7rus5l3h6zrphcal5a7ayfkhzm5oivjro2cp4/#/0x3E79130ab714E97ee73f86a56a2427bb1A519896) - The $DEGEN token, juicier than a crypto bull run! 🚀